DDHarry/Erlang_Quick_guide_and_Training/README.md

   - **soft real-time**; thanks to an efficient usage of any multi-cores, multi-processors architecture;

   - **distributed**; another Erlang's strength, it can manage millions of processes efficiently.
 Actually, the more, the more performant it becomes.

+### 1.b.
+Functional programming

+It is all about function.

 01 :: The basics about the Erlang programming language, sequential and also concurrent programming;